johnkerl/miller/docs6/src/manpage.md

    head
        Usage: mlr head [options]
        Passes through the first n records, optionally by category.
+       Without -g, ceases consuming more input (i.e. is fast) when n records have been read.
        Options:
        -g {a,b,c} Optional group-by-field names for head counts, e.g. a,b,c.
        -n {n} Head-count to print.
 Default 10.